robo-jordo/jackal_self_exploration/README.md

         image = mi.horizontal_img
     ```

-    This file can also be run as its own node in order to see the image being output from the Gmapping data with openCV
+    This file can also be run as its own node in order to see the image being output from the Gmapping data with openCV.

 ## Installing this package and dependencies